-A Traffic Impact Study was prepared by GHD Ltd. dated April 4, 2022 in support of the Revised Applications.
+A Traffic Impact Study was prepared by GHD Ltd. dated May 23, 2023 in support of the Revised Applications.
 GHD analyzed site-related traffic generation and impacts on the adjacent road network and recommended signal timings and turn lanes to reduce delays at certain intersections.
 In particular, the Threshing Mill Blvd and Wheat Boom Drive intersections with Trafalgar Road are expected to operate with acceptable delays under future traffic scenarios up to 2027 and 2032, with the implementation of a northbound left-turn auxiliary phase at both intersections.
-While there are capacity issues in the future scenarios at the intersection of Dundas Street and Trafalgar Road from the cumulation of background traffic from the Revised Applications and other applications in the area, GHD expects that some of the traffic will be redistributed from Dundas Street to the future William Halton Parkway once construction on this new road is completed and no intersection improvements are recommended.
+While there are capacity issues in the future scenarios at the intersection of Dundas Street and Trafalgar Road from the cumulation of background traffic from the Revised Applications and other applications in the area, GHD expects that with increased transit modal splits and redistributed traffic from Dundas Street to the future William Halton Parkway once construction on this new road is completed, the intersection is expected to operate with acceptable delays and no intersection improvements are recommended.